neo4jrb/activegraph/docs/ActiveRel.rst

 Note that in Neo4j it isn't possible to access relationships except by first accessing a node.
 Thus `ActiveRel` doesn't implement a `uuid` property like ``ActiveNode``.

+...
+Documentation notes

   Separation of relationship logic instead of shoehorning it into Node models

   Validations, callbacks, custom methods, etc.

   Centralize relationship type, no longer need to use ``:type`` or ``:origin`` options in models

 Setup
 -----